lambda-snail/uuid-lib/README.md

 factory::create_uuid_v7(v7);
 ```

-This enables re-use of a single variable if you need more than one `uuid` within the same scope, but don't wish to "pollute" the stack:
+The api enables re-use of a single variable if you need more than one `uuid` within the same scope, but don't wish to "pollute" the stack:

 ```c++
 uuid_factory<std::mt19937_64> factory;